thatguy11325/pokerl/content/docs/chapter-1/_index.md

 because doing a little pre-work saves time later.

-## Tic Tac Toe
+## Tic-Tac-Toe

 Let's apply RL to Tic-Tac-Toe.
-RL does not need deep learning.
-A valid RL agent can be as simple as a look up table.
 Tic-Tac-Toe is a two player game where each player takes turns marking a single square in a 3x3 grid.
 The first player to have marked 3 squares making a horizontal, vertical or diagonal line wins.
-Let's breakdown Tic-Tac-Toe in the framework above:
+Let's break down Tic-Tac-Toe in the framework above:

 ```
 Example Tic-Tac-Toe configurations:
-   X Wins          Tie         Early Game
+   X Wins          Tie          Mid Game
  X | O | X      X | O | X      X |   | O
 -----------    -----------    -----------
  O | X | O      X | X | O        | O |